larsgmu/PPP_FLTK_macOS/README.md

 git clone https://github.com/larsgmu/PPP_FLTK_macOS.git
 ```
 #### Step 2
-Open the folder an run the following file
+Open the downloaded folder an run the following file

 ```bash
 installation.program
 ```

 #### Step 2.1
-Now this prompt probabliy will show:
+Now this prompt will probably show:

 ![Allow](Img/allow.png)

 Press "Ok".
-Now open System Preferences -> Security & Privacy, on the lower right side press "Allow".
+Open System Preferences -> Security & Privacy, on the lower right side press "Allow".

 ![Allow](Img/allow2.png)

-Now you can reopen the installation.program file, press ok and the installer starts.
+Now you can reopen the __installation.program__ file, press ok and the installer starts.

 #### Step 3
-The installer will first ask you to press ENTER, do so.
-After pressing Enter it asks you to type in your password, do it(you will not see what you type, don't worry about this).
+The installer is easy to follow, just do what it asks you to do and you will be fine!

-Installation is Done!
+*Notice:* when asked to type in your password, the text you are typing will be invisible - this is normal.

+When the installer is done you will see this: